You are required to maintain records, correspondence and discussions regarding the member in the strictest of confidence and protection.

-NOTE: South Florida Medica no longer provides Social Worker evaluations without skilled services.
-Please direct your patient to their local social services department or The Florida State Department of Elder Affairs Help Line at 800-963-5337.
+NOTE: South Florida Medica no longer provides social worker evaluations without skilled services.
+Direct your patient to their local social services department or The Florida State Department of Elder Affairs Help Line at 1-800-963-5337.

-To request Case Management and Disease Management services for one of our members, select only one program that your member meets the criteria for, and email the CM/DM referral form, available on medicaplans.com > Physicians and Providers > Provider Forms, to email@example.com.
+To request CM or DM services for one of our members, select only one program that your member meets the criteria for, and email the CM/DM referral form, available on medicaplans.com > Physicians and Providers > Provider Forms, to firstname.lastname@example.org.

-We work with Optum Behavioral Health to provide behavioral healthcare services for our members.
-For more information on how to access the Behavioral Healthcare programs, you or our members may contact a representative through the phone number listed on the back of their health care ID card.
+We work with Optum to provide behavioral health care services for our members.
+For more information on how to access the behavioral health care programs, you or our members may contact a representative through the phone number listed on the back of their ID card.

 The MOC is the framework for care management processes and systems to help enable coordinated care for SNP members.
 The MOC contains specific elements that delineate implementation, analysis and improvement of care.